University-Code/uni-code/docs/dev-setup.md

 ## Creating a Virtual Environment

-   A virtual environment is used to isolate python projects from other python modules that you may have installed locally.
+   A virtual environment is used to isolate python projects from other python modules that you may be installed locally.
-   Using virtualenv lets you be explicit about what modules your project is dependent on ensuring all users are working in the same environment.
+   Using `venv` lets you be explicit about what modules your project is dependent on ensuring all developers are working in the same environment.

 _NOTE: windows users will need to use 'bash-shell' by opening cmd and typing "bash"_